 When the sealer in the temple pronounced my husband and I married, I felt a wave of relief.
 Now I didn’t have to worry about burning any more…. as Paul had written, “Better to marry than to burn.”
 And I had worried about burning for years.

 My wedding night was terrible as I pretended I was a virgin.
 Sex with my first love was wonderful and sweet.
 Sex with my husband was fraught with anxiety.
-I didn’t enjoy it at all.
+It was hard to enjoy it.
 I decided that this must be more of God’s punishment for me.
 I had not been forgiven.
 Because I had had unsanctioned sex before I was married, I was being sentenced, by God, to never be able to enjoy sex again.
-I found, through the years, that even though I was able to spread my legs and have sex, and even experience orgasm, I have never been able to give my soul to it again.
+I found, through the years, that even though I can spread my legs and have sex, and experience orgasm, I have never been able to give my soul to it again.
 This has been a terrible blow to my husband, who was assured that if he waited until he was married to have sex, that all wants would be fulfilled through his wife.
 We have both been so unhappy.

 My husband told me years later that on our wedding night, he knew that something was missing.
 That missing something was me.
 My bishop, my parents, and a very shamed and fearful me zipped my wicked, untrustworthy soul up tight, buried her deep, never to see daylight again.

-In many parts of Africa, God has instructed that young girls have their clitorises and outer labia cut off.
+In many parts of Africa, young girls have their clitorises and outer labia cut off.
 Then their vaginas are sewn up, leaving only a small hole out of which to urinate and menstruate.
-Of course, this is done for their own protection by God’s command.
+They believe that this is done for their own protection by God’s command.
 If they live through this procedure, done with no anesthesia, they often live lives of physical and mental pain.
 THIS IS WHAT WE DO TO OUR YOUNG WOMEN MENTALLY, EMOTIONALLY, SPIRITUALLY.
 I know.
 I have lived it.